ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 17.01/15.5-LTS

+* Improved responsiveness and reliability when using the add-on to switch to Studio, either using focus to Studio command from other programs or when an encoder is connected and NVDA is told to switch to Studio when this happens.
+If Studio is minimized, Studio window will be shown as unavailable.
+If so, restore Studio window from system tray.
+* If editing carts while Cart Explorer is active, it is no longer necessary to reenter Cart Explorer to view updated cart assignments when Cart Edit mode is turned off.
+Consequently, Cart Explorer reentry message is no longer announced.
+* In add-on 15.5-LTS, corrected user interface presentation for SPL add-on settings dialog.

 ## Version 16.12.1

 * Corrected user interface presentation for SPL add-on settings dialog.